BugSwarm/bugswarm/bugswarm/analyzer/README.md

 This example will run the Python analyzer on `23434234.log`. `23434234.log` is the path to the log you want to analyze and `23434234` is the job id of the log.

-### Comparing reproduced logs with original Travis logs
+### Comparing reproduced logs with original logs
 ```
 $ python3 entry.py -r <path_to_single_reproduced_log> \
                    -o <path_to_orig_log> -j <job_id> \
                    (-t <trigger_sha> --repo <repo_slug> |  -b <build_system>) \
                    --mining <true/false>
 ```
-> Log filenames should be the job ID of the Travis job.
+> Log filenames should be the job ID of the job.

 Example: `$ python3 entry.py -r 45123523.log -o 45123523-orig.log -j 45123523`